phiweger/clonepool/writing/draft.md

 Two parameters determine which pooling scheme is most effective (Fig.
 @fig:simulation).
 If both the prevalence and the number of samples per pool are low, traditional pooling without replicates yields the highest number of samples per reaction.
-However, if the prevalence increases or more samples are pooled, anyone pool is more likely positive.
-Sample replicates will then resolve more samples.
-In our testing experience, we observed a prevalence of about 5%, but this value is subject to variability e.g., depending on a population's pre-test probability.
+However, as the prevalence increases or more and more samples are pooled, the number of positive pools increases, causing a large number of retested samples and thus reducing the overall throughput.
+Using sample replicates will then allow to resolve more samples than in the traditional approach.
+In our testing experience, we observed a prevalence of about 5%, but this value is subject to variability, e.g., depending on a population's pre-test probability.

 The number of samples that can be pooled without affecting the PCR sensitivity